SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ![](assets/chapter-7-1-images/00.Step-explanation-01.png)

-The following is a series of sample problems, the solution of which will help us better understand the use of the **step** in the **`for`** loop.
+The following is a series of examples, the solution of which will help us better understand the use of the **step** in the **`for`** loop.

-### Example: Numbers from 1 to N with Step 3
+### Example: Numbers from 1 to N with step 3

 Write a program that prints the numbers **from 1 to n** with a **step 3**.
 For example, **if n = 100**, the result will be **1, 4, 7, 10, …, 94, 97, 100**.

-We can solve the problem through the following sequence of actions (algorithm):
+We can solve the task through the following sequence of actions (algorithm):

   * We read the number **`n`** from the console input.
   * We run a **`for` loop** from **1** to **`n`** with a step size of **3**.